This emotional intelligence training course will:

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

-Emotional Intelligence: Learning a Different “Smarts”
+Emotional Intelligence: Learning Different “Smarts”

 One Person, Three Brains: Understanding Thinking, Feeling, and Acting

 Segment two of the seminar explores the physiology of the brain.
-Participants will discover how emotional responses can lead to behaviors they later regret if they don’t know how to manage what is happening.
+Participants will discover how emotional responses can lead to behaviors they regret if they don’t know how to manage what is happening.

 Take Five: Introducing Emotional Intelligence Competencies